 David Westerlund leads improv workshops for groups of any size.
-Whether you are a non-profit, or a company, a faith community, or a family reunion – contact David to discover how an improv workshop is a great opportunity for embodied learning and joyful interaction for your group.
+Whether you are a leader of people for a non-profit, a company, a jail/prison, a school, or a faith community – contact David to discover how an improv workshop is a great opportunity for embodied learning and joyful interaction for your people.

 David has led improv workshops for companies, arts and environmental organizations, social service agencies, inmates in county jail, and at the AFP Advancement Northwest annual Forum.

 I knew right away that Improv for Fundraisers would be so interesting.
 Instead of watching a power point, we’d be doing something!
 We all know that the major part of our work is interaction with other humans.
 I feel there is a tremendous amount of power in learning how to be present, to listen, and to respond positively.
 You literally have to expect “anything” to come out of the mouth of a donor.
 So, Improv is a dynamic tool for any fundraiser to learn.
 Kudos on a well presented, fun, educational opportunity.
 I will remember this material!

 Dir of Development

 I was a bit skeptical coming into this.
 I’m not good at making stuff up on the spot and I didn’t want to look silly when I couldn’t think of things to say.
 The progression we went through gradually invited us to step out more and more.
 It was such a fun, supportive environment that it became easy to think creatively.
 I had a great time laughing with my co-workers and I’m taking away how powerful it is to say yes and embrace different ideas instead of shutting them down right away.